 How to Offset the Annual Fee

-The Marriott Bonvoy Business card costs $95 after the first year.
+The Marriott Bonvoy Business card costs $125 per year.
 You should be sure to use it enough to offset that fee and recoup your costs, so you get a positive expected value every year.

 The Free Night Award can be used for room redemptions up to 35,000 points, so it’s good for standard rooms in hotels up to Category 5.